Florin-Popescu/vscode-unity-test-adapter/README.md

 ## Disclaimer
 This extension is for the C Unit Test Framework by [ThrowTheSwitch.org](http://www.throwtheswitch.org/), not for the Video Engine.

-# C Unity Framework Test Adapter for Visual Studio Code
+# C Unity Test Explorer

 Run your [Unity](http://www.throwtheswitch.org/unity) tests using the [Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.